datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
-Writing and importing can be as easy as 1, 2, 3!
+Writing and importing modules can be as easy as 1, 2, 3!

 1. Write a function named `to_file` that saves a Python object to a file:
 ```python